Deltares/hydromt_fiat/docs/user_guide/fiat_flood.rst

 A typical workflow to setup a flood damage model schematization is privided in the :download:`fiat_flood.ini <../_examples/fiat_flood.ini>` and shown below.
-Each section corresponds to one of the model :ref:`components` and the `[global]` section can be used to pass aditional arguments to the :py:class:`~hydromt.models.fiat.FiatModel`. initialization.
+Each section corresponds to one of the model :ref:`methods` and the `[global]` section can be used to pass aditional arguments to the :py:class:`~hydromt.models.fiat.FiatModel`. initialization.
 An example is provided in :ref:`examples` section.